Ellpeck/ObsidianCustomFrames/README.md

 ![A screenshot of the plugin's settings](https://raw.githubusercontent.com/Ellpeck/ObsidianCustomFrames/master/settings.png)

 ## 🤔 Usage
 To use this plugin, simply go into its settings and add a new frame, either from a preset shipped with the plugin, or a custom one that you can edit yourself.

+### 🪟 Pane Mode
-Each frame's pane can be opened using the "Custom Frames: Open" command.
+To open a Custom Frame as a pane, you can use the "Custom Frames: Open" command.

 There are also plenty of settings to customize your frame further, including adding custom CSS to the site, adding a ribbon icon, displaying the frame in the center of the editor, and more.